 There’s no question that Black Friday comes at a huge cost to the planet and society.
 Here’s why:

 - Increased emissions.
-In 2021, online shopping on Black Friday produced around 380,000 tons of carbon emissions.
-This is equivalent to the electricity use of 73,938 homes over a whole year!
+In 2022, online clothes shopping on Black Friday produced around 33,002 tons of carbon emissions – 72 per cent higher than a normal day.

 - Harms local retailers.
 Smaller retailers cannot compete with bulk discounts offered by giant online brands.
 If we want to keep our local shops, we need to use them at times like Christmas.